|2012 Premiership Title|

 Kompany is widely considered one of the best center-back of his generation.
 He played for Anderlecht and Hamburger Sv before joining Manchester City in 2008.
 In 2011-2012, he became the captain of Manchester City, leading his club to win the Premier League that season, their first league title in 44 years.
 At time of writing, he earned over 70 caps and played at the WC Finals in 2014.

 He was capped 80 times between 2000 and 2013.
 He went to the World Cup Finals in 2002, but did not play.
 He played at Euro 2012.
 For his club career, he spent ten years with Manchester City.
 He moved to Aston Villa in 2009 and then, Queens Park Rangers in 2013.
 He won Manchester City's Player of the Year award 4 straight times from 2004 to 2008, first player to win it 4 times.

 He made his first team debut against Birmingham City in April 1962.
 At nearly 16 years of age he became Manchester City's youngest ever player, a record which still stands in 2016.
 He was part of the Manchester City team in the club's most successful era.
 The club won the league championship, FA Cup, League Cup and European Cup Winners' Cup in a three-year period.

 Paul played for Swansea, but his career stopped due to the outbreak of the Second World War.
 In 1950, he was one of the British players who went to play for Millonarios in Colombia.
-He only lasted 10 days and joined Manchester City for a record transfer for a half-back.
+He only lasted 10 days and joined Manchester City for a record transfer for a half-back in 1950.
 From 1950-1957, he played for them.
+He had 33 caps.